Orillusion/orillusion-web/docs/guide/advanced/shader/shader_material.md

 # RenderShader
 The material `Material` is used to describe the appearance of the rendered object surface and control how the engine renders it.
-A material must specify a `RenderShader`internally, and they are closely linked.
+A material must specify a `Shader` internally, a `Shader` can add one or more `RenderShaderpasses`, and they are closely linked.
 Many properties of the material are stored on the shader.
 - Materials and shaders have a many-to-one relationship, and a material has a reference to an instance of the shader.
 Multiple different materials can reuse the same shader.
 - In addition to containing a shader, a material also has other content, such as a texture list and rendering priority.